abdulsamadmustafa1/python-modules/README.md

-I will be writing some Python code to this repository Those files will be for my practice in terminal and pushing them from terminal
+I will be pushing some Python code to this repository Those files will be for my practice in terminal and pushing them from terminal.